BradleyCodeU/bradleycodeu.github.io/_apcsp/console/ConsoleStringsAndScreams.md

 Ends with
 s
 Your full name is Steve Jobs
-Your nick name is JoJo
+Your nickname is JoJo
 AAAAAAAAA!
 ```
-Sample Output 2:
+Sample Output 2  (notice the length of the scream at the end):
 ```
 Enter your first name: Bradley
 Hello Bradley!